Regulations in Other Countries

 Chemical Regulation in Other Countries

 Countries around the world have chemical regulations that require public disclosure on the safety of chemicals and require substitution with a safer alternative if one is available.
+Our current approach to the management of chemicals has led to unacceptable impacts to human health and the environment.
+International, national, regional, and local governments are making efforts to shift to a more comprehensive approach to managing industrial chemicals.
+Some industries and companies are also taking the lead.

 The European Union’s REACH Regulation